khakhalin/Teaching/Intro_Neuroscience/neuro_class_plans.md

 * debrief

 Imagine that you ran a person through an fMRI (or fancy EEG) study, and realized that BOTH sides of their brain are really involved with language.
 What guesses can you make about this person?

+# Morality and creativity

+Some questions to think about:

+- 1) Why would (or maybe "How could") a feeling of moral and immoral actions and behaviors develop evolutionary?
+Where did these concepts come from?
+What's the point of having them, in terms of survival?
+- 2) Overall are moral behaviors (broadly speaking) good for animals, in terms of helping their survival?
+Or is it more beneficial for animals to act "immorally"? (whatever it means?)
+- 3) What are the mechanisms (brain regions, cognitive mechanisms etc.) behind the moral intuitions in humans?
+How can they fail?
+And how can we live with it?

 # Intro Musics